IBM-Hackathon/cognitive-apis/README.md

 * **MLA** recognizes crazy cool medical  things I don't know

-To see the example clone this repository and start the application:
+To see the example application clone this repository and start the application (NOT FINISHED YET!):

 ```
+npm install
 npm start
 ```